£232

 Paper Form (By Post)

-Alternatively, you can download the C100 form PDF from gov.uk, print and complete it by hand (use black ink) or fill it digitally, then post or deliver it to your local family court with a cheque or postal order for the fee.
+Alternatively, you can download the C100 form PDF (version 02.26) from gov.uk, print and complete it by hand (use black ink) or fill it digitally, then post or deliver it to your local family court with a cheque or postal order for the fee.

-MIAM Requirement
+MIAM Requirement Before Submitting Form C100

-Before You Submit a C100
+Before You Submit a C100 Form

 - You've attended a MIAM and have a signed certificate (Form FM1)